bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 2. Copy the env key which stores your uploaded file’s URL.

    For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
-3. Go back to the **Google Play Deploy** Step in your Workflow Editor.
+3. Go back to the **Deploy to Google Play** Step in your Workflow Editor.
 4. Fill out the required input fields as follows:
    * **Service Account JSON key file path**:  This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
 For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`.
    * **Package name**: the package name of your Android app.